AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-rest.md

 ## Security and authentication {#security-and-authentication}

 To provide REST invocations with a secure transport, an AEM forms administrator can enable the HTTPS protocol on the J2EE application server hosting AEM Forms.
-This configuration is specific to the J2EE application server; it is not part of the forms server configuration.
+This configuration is specific to the J2EE application server; it is not part of the Forms Server configuration.

 >[!NOTE]
 >